realworldocaml/book/en/imperative-programming.md

 ```

 This new version of `edit_distance` is much more efficient than the
-one we started with; the following call is about ten thousand times
+one we started with; the following call is many thousands of times
 faster than it was without memoization.

 ```frag